-- 1. \Box The PII maintained in the system or by the project is not part of a Privacy Act system of records. - 2. \boxtimes The information maintained in the system or by the project is part of a Privacy Act system of records but is not used as part of a matching program. - 3. \Box The information maintained in the system or by the project is part of a Privacy Act system of records and is used as part of a matching program.
+- 1. It is not part of a Privacy Act system of by the project is not part of a Privacy Act system of records. - 2.
+The information maintained in the system or by the project is part of a Privacy Act system of records but is not used as part of a matching program. - 3.
+The information maintained in the system or by the project is part of a Privacy Act system of records and is used as part of a matching program.